Skip to main content

 Serena was developed by UltraVioletGames.

-Serena is a single player game.
+Serena is a single player game with multiplayer and local co-op support.